 If done correctly, undertaking influencer marketing and outreach campaigns can only help to increase brand awareness and hopefully, drive more traffic and therefore sales to your site.

-So there you have it, six SEO tips to help improve your ecommerce site in 2018.
+So there you have it, six SEO tips to help improve your eCommerce site.
 What do you think?
 Do you agree?
 Is there anything we’ve missed?
 We’d love to hear from you if so.
 Leave us a comment below, feel free to tweet us @SiteVisibility or send me a mail.

 Like this article?
 Sign up to our email list using the form at the bottom of the page or in the sidebar to receive the latest content and special offers from us.